alligreubel/microsoft-qa-docs/microsoft-qa-docs/csat-surveys-results.md

 2. **Original poster (OP) survey:** This survey is triggered for 100% of users who:
 <br> a.
 Ask a question and navigate away from the page
 <br> b.
-Return to the question page, where an answer has been proposed
+Return to the question page, where an answer has been proposed<br>
-<br> c.
-Stay on page for 5 minutes<br>
 ![Screenshot of question asking experience survey](media/op_survey.PNG)

 **OP survey details:**